SajinaPK/AWS_Learning/Solution_Architect/10_S3_Advanced/S3_Advanced.md

         - recommended for files > 100MB, must use for files > 5GB
         - Can help parallelize uploads (speed up transfers)
     ![Alt text](images/S3MultiPart.png)
-    - **S3 Transfer Acceleration**
+    - **S3 Transfer Acceleration (S3TA)**
-        - Increase transfer speed by transferring file to an AWS edge location which will forward the data to the S3 bucket in the target region
+        - Increase transfer speed by 50-500% by transferring file to an AWS edge location which will forward the data to the S3 bucket in the target region
         - Takes advantage of Amazon CloudFront’s globally distributed edge locations
         - Compatible with multi-part upload
+        - With S3TA, you pay only for transfers that are accelerated.
     ![Alt text](images/S3TransferAccelerate.png)
-        - bucket-level feature that enables fast, easy, and secure transfers of files over long distances between  client and S3 bucket.
+        - Bucket-level feature that enables fast, easy, and secure transfers of files over long distances between  client and S3 bucket.
         - You cannot use Transfer Acceleration to copy objects across S3 buckets in different Regions using S3 console.
     - **aws S3 sync command**
         - The aws S3 sync command uses the CopyObject APIs to copy objects between Amazon S3 buckets.